The Problem#

 That is actually fine, however, routes don't always have a name and if the name is

-, nothing is tracked.
+null, nothing is tracked.
 Annoying.

 This is especially frustrating, because passing a name to your GoRoute object will not fix the issue if you use a